m0ru/bak/04_solution.md

 build tool: pure npm vs grunt vs gulp vs brunch?

 * too complex for chaining commands in npm (<- is it really?)
-* gulp seemed to be best practice with it's pipes (with grunt being too old and brunch not well known)
+* gulp seemed to be best practice with its pipes (with grunt being too old and brunch not well known)
 * TODO better arguments

 dependency mngmt - npm vs bower vs jspm vs yarn: